mre/mre.github.io.v3/content/2017/rust-url-shortener/index.md

 [State](https://rocket.rs/guide/state/) is the built-in way to save data across requests in Rocket.
 Just tell it what belongs to your application state with `manage()` and Rocket will automatically inject it into the routes.

-But the compiler did not like that:
+But the compiler said no:

 ```rust
 error: cannot borrow immutable borrowed content as mutable